Yongary, Monster from the Deep: Plot

 Icho then returns to Il-Woo's house to tell him what happened at the refinery.
 Il-Woo then reveals this discovery to the authorities and urges them to not use the guided missiles because they will give him more energy, but his claims are brushed off and they proceed with the missile plan regardless.
 Il-Woo then goes to work on a chemical to defeat Yongary using a precipitate of ammonia.
-Yongary is then struck with Il-Woo's ammonia and missiles, which is enough to put him temporarily to sleep; however, Il-Woo believes the ammonia needs more work.
+Yongary is then struck with Il-Woo's ammonia and missiles, which is enough to put him temporarily to sleep; however, Il-Woo believes the precipitate needs work to make it more effective.
 Icho takes a light device from Il-Woo's lab and shines it on an immobile Yongary, which triggers him to wake up.
 To Icho's amusement, Yongary then begins dancing, but then returns to his rampage.
-Il-Woo loads the finalized ammonia onto a helicopter and dumps it on Yongary in the Han River, where Yongary collapses and dies from blood loss after violently bleeding from his body.
+Il-Woo loads the finalized ammonia precipitate onto a helicopter and dumps it on Yongary in the Han River, where Yongary collapses and dies from blood loss after violently bleeding from his body.
 The following morning, Il-Woo is commended for his role in defeating Yongary; however, he cites Icho as the real hero for providing him with the information of Yongary's eating habits.
 In the end, Icho opines that Yongary was not evil by nature, but rather simply looking for food.